identifiers-org/identifiers-org.github.io/pages/sparql.md

     <p class="mb-0">
         <strong>
             The Identifiers.org SPARQL endpoint is running at <a href="https://sparql.api.identifiers.org/sparql">https://sparql.api.identifiers.org/sparql</a>.
-        </strong> <br>
+        </strong> <br/>
-        A web interface is also available with some examples.
-The code for this interface is powered by <a href="https://www.npmjs.com/package/@sib-swiss/sparql-editor">sparql-editor</a>.
+        It also includes a web interface with some examples.
+        The code for this interface is powered by <a href="https://www.npmjs.com/package/@sib-swiss/sparql-editor">sparql-editor</a>. <br/>
+        The data on this server is available at <a href="https://github.com/identifiers-org/ontop/tree/main/idorg-ontology">https://github.com/identifiers-org/ontop/tree/main/idorg-ontology</a>.
     </p>
 </div>

 ## Registry data model
 Querying registry information via SPARQL allows users to connect the metadata available on these collections to their own knowledge graphs.
-Information such as descriptions, home pages, providing institution, and url patterns are available through this service.
+Information such as descriptions, home pages, providing institution, and URL patterns are available through this service.

 All registry data was modeled using the [VoID](https://www.w3.org/TR/void/) and [DCAT](https://www.w3.org/TR/vocab-dcat-3/) schemes.
 New terms were created for attributes that couldn't be mapped for these schemes.
 You will find the ontology for these terms [here](https://github.com/identifiers-org/ontop/blob/main/idorg-ontology/idorg-ontology.ttl).